tho-nk/camera_calibration/README.md

 This helps developers to have the same environment.

-The package provides a docker-compose.yaml file that defines the 'bilberry' service and mounts the current host directory to '~/workspaces' within the container.
+The package provides a docker-compose.yaml file that defines the 'calibration' service and mounts the current host directory to '~/workspaces' within the container.

 Start/Stop the Container: